 The same Network Slice instance may be selected by means of different S-NSSAIs.

-Based on the operator's operational or deployment needs, multiple Network Slice instances of a given S-NSSAI may be deployed in the same or in different registration areas.
-When multiple Network Slice instances of a given S-NSSAI are deployed in the same registration area, the AMF instance serving the UE may logically belong to more than one Network Slice instances of that S-NSSAI, i.e. this AMF instance may be common to multiple Network Slice instances of that S-NSSAI.
+Based on the operator's operational or deployment needs, multiple Network Slice instances of an S-NSSAI may be deployed in the same or in different Tracking Areas.
+When multiple Network Slice instances of an S-NSSAI are deployed in the same Tracking Area, the AMF instance serving the UE may logically belong to more than one Network Slice instances of that S-NSSAI, i.e. this AMF instance may be common to multiple Network Slice instances of that S-NSSAI.
 When a S-NSSAI is supported by more than one Network Slice instance in a PLMN, any of the Network Slice instances supporting the same S-NSSAI in a certain area may serve, as a result of the Network Slice instance selection procedure defined in clause 5.15.5, a UE which is allowed to use this S-NSSAI.
 Upon association with an S-NSSAI, the UE is served by the same Network Slice instance for that S-NSSAI until cases occur where e.g. Network Slice instance is no longer valid in a given registration area, or a change in UE's Allowed NSSAI occurs etc. In such cases, procedures mentioned in clause 5.15.5.2.2 or clause 5.15.5.2.3 applies.

 The selection of a Network Slice instance(s) serving a UE and the Core Network Control Plane and user plane Network Functions corresponding to the Network Slice instance is the responsibility of 5GC.